 10 – 20 minutes; 10 – 30 people

 Ask people to pair up with people they don't know or know less well.
 One person interviews the other for three minutes, then roles are swapped.
 Questions can include the reasons why the person is there and what they are hoping to learn or achieve during the event.
-When the whole group re-forms the pairs introduce each other, giving as much detail as they can remember.
 The facilitator could also suggest specific themes to be included in the interview.

 5 – 15 minutes; 10 – 30 people

 There are countless games that help people remember everyone else's name.
-Here's one of our favourites:
+Here's one example:

 The group stands in a circle facing each other.
 Everyone needs to think of a verb (action word) that begins with the same letter as their name.
 Have an initial go-round where everyone says what their name is (e.g. Jumping James).
 When everyone has said what they're called, start off by throwing a (real or imaginary) ball to someone while saying their name and acting out the verb (so you throw a ball to Jumping James, and jump while you say his name).
 James then throws the ball to the next person, while saying and acting out their name (Laughing Lindsay)...
 Of course you can run the same game without the verb.
-In large groups you can add to the challenge and keep everyone on their toes by using several balls at the same time.back to tools for introductions and endings ^
+In large groups you can add to the challenge and keep everyone on their toes by using several balls at the same time.

 5 – 10 minutes; 5 – 40 people